-Anyways, this brings up another characteristic of Essaouira.
-It used to be a hippy center back in the 70’s, with high influences of Bob Marley and Jimi Hendrix.
-Now days you can still see faint traces of its hippy past when you walk past a few stores, see some interesting locals, and get offered a hashish here and there.
+Nowadays you can still see faint traces of its hippy past when you walk past a few stores, see some interesting locals, and get offered hashish here and there.

 Hashish or not, one thing is for sure in Essaouira; it will be easy for you to relax in this small town and love it for its history, beauty, and simplicity combined.

 Now you know why I love Essaouira.
 Can’t wait to go back!

 Like what you just read?
 Share it!

 LET ME HELP YOU TRAVEL MORE BY GETTING ADDITIONAL TIPS AND INSPIRATION VIA THE MONTHLY NEWSLETTER.